+Date: May 28, 2025

-Date: May 13, 2024 To: Members of the Hudson Valley & Long Island Legislative Delegations From: Wendy Darwell, President & CEO Re: A.9232 - Referred to Assembly Judiciary Committee S.8485 - on 5/14 Senate Judiciary Committee agenda
+To: Members of the Hudson Valley & Long Island Legislative Delegations

+From: Wendy Darwell, President & CEO

+Re: A.6063 (Lunsford) - referred to Judiciary

+S.4423 (Hoylman-Sigal) - Advanced to 3rd Reading

-The Suburban Hospital Alliance of New York State, representing hospitals and health systems on Long Island and in the Hudson Valley, continues to oppose A.9232/S.8485, legislation that would vastly inflate medical malpractice premiums by expanding the kinds of damages recoverable in a wrongful death suit as well as the pool of potential claimants in such suits.
+The Suburban Hospital Alliance of New York State, representing hospitals and health systems on Long Island and in the Hudson Valley, continues to oppose A.6063/S.4423, legislation that would vastly inflate medical malpractice premiums by expanding the kinds of damages recoverable in a wrongful death suit, and extending the statute of limitations as well as the pool of potential claimants in such suits.

 Under current law, an injured patient may recover damages for pain and suffering.
 If the patient is deceased, the malpractice award goes to the estate.
 Measurable damages like medical expenses and lost earnings are awarded to those who would suffer such losses or incur these expenses.
 The beneficiaries of the deceased individual's estate may also be compensated for non-economic damages through a survivorship cause of action.

-The proposed legislation would extend the statute of limitations for filing wrongful death suits and make a long list of family members eligible for pain and suffering awards.
+The proposed legislation would extend the statute of limitations for filing wrongful death suits from two years to three, retroactive to January 1, 2022.
+Significant non-economic damages would be made recoverable, and an expanded list of family members would potentially be eligible for pain and suffering awards.